BobPritchett/name-tools/docs/name-parsing.md

    - Royal titles: `"queen"`, `"king"`, `"consort"` (case-insensitive)
    - Multiple suffixes can be combined: `"PhD, MD"`, `"Jr., Esq."`

+4. **Unanticipated post-nominals (degrees/certifications)**:
+   - If the parser sees a **trailing comma suffix tail** and the comma-separated chunk looks like a short, credential-like abbreviation (e.g., `"PMP"`, `"CISSP"`, `"M.S."`), it is preserved as part of the suffix even if it is not in the built-in canonical list.
+   - These tokens are classified as `type: "other"` in `suffixTokens` unless they match a known canonical entry.

 **Examples:**
 ```
 "John Smith Jr." → { first: "John", last: "Smith", suffix: "Jr." }
 "Dr. Jane Doe, PhD" → { prefix: "Dr.", first: "Jane", last: "Doe", suffix: "PhD" }
 "Robert Williams III, Esq." → { first: "Robert", last: "Williams", suffix: "III, Esq." }
+"John Smith, PMP" → { first: "John", last: "Smith", suffix: "PMP" }
 ```

 ### Step 3: Extract Prefixes